desypher/phonebook/README.md

 # phonebook
 Phonebook Application by Brynn Posthumus

-This project was created for the ABSA assessment.

 Frameworks and Languages: .NET Core (C#), Angular 8, Typescript, Material Angular, SQL (Database), .NET Framework (C#).

 Please ensure you have the database set up (you can find my SQL scripts in the 'sql' folder in this directory) and that the application runs on port 5001 as that is the SSL port the application uses.